coredds/eniGOma/README.md

 ### Command Line Interface

-eniGOma includes a powerful CLI with **configuration-first workflow** for secure encryption, decryption, and key management. **New in v0.3.0**: Auto-config support ensures you can always decrypt your data!
+eniGOma includes a powerful CLI with a configuration-first workflow for secure encryption, decryption, and key management.
+New in v0.3.0: Auto-config support ensures you can always decrypt your data.

 ```bash
 # Install the CLI